 Rather than pressing the brake pedal as you find with regular driving, a vehicle owner, driver, or trucker will simply reverse the diesel engine compression power to slow down the vehicle.

 The system is developed so that the truck engine’s intake and exhaust valves will handle the braking system’s needs.
 The Jake brakes widen the exhaust valves positioned at the top of the compression stroke.
-These compression release brakes are what is colloquially referred to as Jake brakes.
+These compression release brakes are what are colloquially referred to as Jake brakes.

 In small private cars, when you take your foot off the gas pedal, the gravity will help slow down the car or bring it to a stop.
 This is what you experience when a truck driver attempts to slow down his vehicle.

 However, in commercial vehicles like trucks, the exhaust valves become wide open as a result of the trucker’s use of the compression release brake.
 The truck will make a loud mile-long rumble.
-The kind of noise produced is deeper and imposes itself on the neighbourhood and passers-by.
+The kind of noise produced is deeper and imposes itself on the neighborhood and passers-by.

 Where Are Jake Brakes Illegal?